 A winter’s pilgrimage to Norway, Iceland, Sweden, Finland or Greenland in search of the aurora borealis is a perennial bucket-list topper.
 And, with good reason.
 It’s a truly magical experience, with dark skies overhead bursting into grand, ethereal colours.
 But, sightings are never guaranteed, so it pays to heed the advice of the experts.
 That’s why, from luxury escapes to wilderness getaways and best-value city breaks, all of our itineraries have been hand-picked by our destination specialists, having made countless trips to spot the Northern Lights.
 Take a look at our advice and recommended destinations below, and get in contact with an expert today.

-When do the Northern Lights appear
+When to see the Northern Lights

 Although it’s near-impossible to predict exactly when the aurora will come out, there are a few rules of thumb you can follow.
 In fact, when you should go is not actually dictated by when the lights are most active, but instead by when the skies are at their clearest.
 So, while the Northern Lights are visible from as early as September until as late as March, most people focus their efforts between the end of December until February.
 This is when the obfuscating snowfall has settled and nights are at their longest, maximising your chances.
 Otherwise, for those who’d rather more temperate climes, look towards the autumn aurora season.